 Bears aren't fun.
 They're strong, faster than they look, and can withstand plenty of punishment.
 Ajay's Golden Path allies never seem to emerge victorious when a bear crosses their path.
 You'll find them more in the later parts of the game, so hopefully by then you'll have obtained the higher-quality weapons of Far Cry.

 Second place goes to the intimidating tiger.
 They function similarly to leopards, except they're stronger and can take more hits.
 These felines are so fierce that Ajay's offensive upgrades in the game are learned in a pathway called "The Tiger".
-Be wary entering caves in Far Cry 4 - some of them house these deadly predators, and there's not much room for dodging.
+Be wary entering caves in Far Cry 4—some of them house these deadly predators, and there's not much room for dodging.

 Tigers are tough, but they actually go down a little faster than I expected.
 Use whatever weapon you're best at hitting fast-moving targets with.
 Also, your Molotovs can set the ground (or the tiger itself) ablaze, which should scare it off for a period of time.

 Top spot has to go to the mighty rhino.
 They're powerful, agile for their size, have the highest hit points of any animal.
-These guys are nightmares - in fact, a rhino is even the final foe you'll face in the Arena Challenges.
-Also, rhinos are sometimes encountered alone, but other times in groups - I'd advise against taking on multiple of them at the same time.
-They can be found surprisingly early in the game, so be on guard - Kyrat's not the land of milk and honey.
+These guys are nightmares—in fact, a rhino is the final foe you'll face in the Arena Challenges.
+Also, rhinos are sometimes encountered alone, but occasionally seen in groups—I'd advise against taking on multiple of them at the same time.
+They can be found surprisingly early in the game, so be on guard; Kyrat's not the land of milk and honey.

 Having trouble besting rhinos?
 There's a somewhat cowardly (but effective) strategy you can employ if a body of water is nearby.
 Rhinos often travel to the lakes to drink, so patrol the waters until you encounter one.
-Blast it with your weapon at mid- to short range, and it should charge you; at this point, run screaming like a girl into the water.
-The poor rhino will be powerless to follow (they can't swim), and will start leaving the area.
+Blast it with your weapon at mid or short range, and it should charge you; at this point, run screaming like a little girl into the water.
+The poor rhino will be powerless to follow (they can't swim), and will start retreating the firm land.
 Emerge and reload, then attack and retreat as needed.
 Rinse (literally) and repeat until the beast has fallen.